imefisto/userauth/README.md

 auto response = useCase.tryToIdentify("some-username", "some-password");
 ```

-No matter the validation result, response.user will have a user instance.
-If user.isValid() is false, then, the user with "some-username" was not found.
-Otherwise, it was found.
+No matter the validation result, response.user will have an optional<user> instance.

 response.success will be true if the user with "some-username" exists in the repository and the password validates ok.
 Otherwise it will be false.